-Based on the idea of space as a habitable one, the free space, the expositive space (living room, bedroom), non-useful space, the surplus, such as the corridors.
+Based on the idea of space as a habitable one, the free space, the expositive space (living room, bedroom), it is important to explore what is called No-Space, the non-useful space, the surplus, such as the corridors.
 Grupo Zegnea pretends to emphasize the spatial sustainability, something that could be call the formal and programmatic recycling of an interior space, in order to maximize the positive space, reducing the waste of non-spaces.